 Since 2016 we have published the financial reports of non-government schools on the Charity Register.

-To make reporting to the ACNC easier for these schools, we currently have an arrangement with the federal Department of Education, Skills and Employment (DESE) that streamlines the process.
+To make reporting to the ACNC easier for these schools, we currently have an arrangement with the federal Department of Education (DoE) that streamlines the process.

-Under this arrangement, we can use certain financial information that a non-government school provides the DESE in its Financial Questionnaire and financial report to complete the financial section of its Annual Information Statement.
+Under this arrangement, we can use certain financial information that a non-government school provides the DoE in its Financial Questionnaire and financial report to complete the financial section of its Annual Information Statement.

 This means that when the non-government school does its Annual Information Statement, it does not need to complete the financial section or submit a financial report – we will have the information to complete this for them.

-The aim of this arrangement is to establish a single point of collection for financial information that satisfies the requirements of both the ACNC and the DESE.
+The aim of this arrangement is to establish a single point of collection for financial information that satisfies the requirements of both the ACNC and the DoE.